One dead, several injured in strikes on Russian region: governor

-In the regional capital Belgorod, “there are four wounded (with injuries) of moderate severity”, governor Vyacheslav Gladkov said on social media.
+Air defence systems were operating over the region earlier Sunday, with strikes targeting the regional capital and a surrounding district, governor Vyacheslav Gladkov said on social media.

-One of those injured is a man whose back was cut by shrapnel and another is a woman who suffered facial injuries, according to Gladkov.
+Gladkov said “one person died and one was injured” in the Belgorod district where a poultry farm was damaged.
+He posted photos of a yellow building on the farm partially destroyed, with charred rubble scattered on the ground.

-He said more than a dozen residential buildings and several cars were damaged across the city.
+Overall eight people were injured in Sunday’s strikes.
+Seven of them are in hospital, one in intensive care, Gladkov said.
+He said more than a dozen residential buildings and several cars were damaged across the region’s main city Belgorod.

 The region has been hit by shelling multiple times since President Vladimir Putin sent troops to Ukraine on February 24.